MilhouseVH/texturecache.py/README.md

 Specify a comma delimited list of pattherns in `singlethread.urls` to force download on a single thread, necessary for sites that limit the number of concurrent requests.
 Example: `singlethread.urls = assets.fanart.tv`.

+Properties may also be specified on the command line, using the syntax `@<key>=<value>` - such command line property values will override any matching property retrieved from the properties file.

 Run the script without arguments for basic usage, and with `config` parameter to view current configuration information.